Los Vaqueros Reservoir, California, USA

 Also known as: Los Vaqueros Lake

-Los Vaqueros Reservoir visitor and community guide
+- Los Vaqueros Reservoir Map

 The Los Vaqueros Reservoir in the San Francisco Bay area is being remodeled!
 Soon to be re-opened, Los Vaqueros Lake is going to be even bigger and better.
 The dam is complete, the fish are stocked, the marina moved, and new fishing docks being built.
 The reservoir is being refilled now and is expected to be full by spring with an additional 340 acres of surface area and an additional 60,000 acre-feet of water storage.
 It may seem unusual to completely remodel a relatively new reservoir, but the new Los Vaqueros Lake solves several problems simultaneously in the Contra Costa-Delta area.
 Located due east of Oakland, the enlarged reservoir allows the Contra Costa Water District to store additional water during the period of least salinity in the Delta while still providing adequate water for the endangered fish in the tributaries feeding San Francisco Bay.
 In addition to regular expected customer usage of the water supply, the enlarged reservoir holds an emergency water supply that can be transferred quickly to the populous Bay area should their regular water supply system be disrupted by earthquake or levee failure.

 California’s water supply problems, particularly in the Central Valley and the San Francisco Bay area, have been the subject of much media reporting for several years.
 The struggle has focused on simultaneously providing adequate drinking water to rapidly growing population centers while still providing enough water in the tributaries and feeder creeks emptying into the San Joaquin River Delta for both irrigation and aquatic life.
 Long the subject of court battles, environmental issues and ever-growing demand, Los Vaqueros Reservoir expansion offers at least a partial solution to more available water in a land of little rainfall.